-[SC III.5] - In compliance: Buckeye updated the Malfunction Abatement Plan (MAP) and submitted it to AQD in January 2015 after the installation of a new VRU in year 2013.
-The MAP is in the facility file at the District Office.
+Buckeye updated the Malfunction Abatement Plan (MAP) and submitted it to AQD in January 2015 after the installation of a new VRU in 2014.
+The MAP is in the facility file at the Detroit District Office.
 The MAP is consistent with Rule 911(2).
 The plan includes procedures for maintaining and operating the VRU in a satisfactory manner during malfunction events.
 The MAP has a program for corrective action for malfunction events.

-[SC III.7, 8 and 11] - In compliance: Buckeye demonstrated that each calendar month the vapor collection system, the vapor processing system, and the loading rack are inspected to check for vapor and/or liquid leaks during the loading of gasoline tank trucks.
+[SC III.7, 8 and 11] - In compliance

+Buckeye demonstrated that each calendar month the vapor collection system, the vapor processing system, and the loading rack are inspected to check for vapor and/or liquid leaks during the loading of gasoline tank trucks.
 The facility implements a monthly equipment leak inspection program (once per calendar month, no less than 28 days and no more than 35 days following the prior inspection) that uses detection methods such as sight, sound or smell to detect fugitive leaks.
 A few drops are permitted during disconnection of bottom loading dry breaks and from raising top loading vapor heads.
 Buckeye keeps electronic records of each detected leak and the source of the leak.
 Repairs are done promptly and no later than fifteen (15) calendar days after the leak is detected.
 Leaks inspection results are recorded using Leak Detection and Repair Logs (LDAR) forms.
-Appendix D includes some records for tests conducted in 2019.
-Minor problems were identified and promptly repaired.
+There is a LDAR group at a Corporate level in Buckeye that evaluates trends to determine if more frequent maintenance is needed when leaks are detected.
+Appendix D includes some examples for tests conducted in 2020.
+Minor problems are identified and promptly repaired.

-[SC III.12] - In compliance: Buckeye demonstrated they did not allow gasoline to be handled in a manner that would result in vapor release to the atmosphere for extended periods of time by implementing the measures cited under SC III.12 a. to III.12 d. (i.e. minimize gasoline spills, expeditious spill cleaning, use gasket-seals to cover all open containers when not in use, and minimize the amount of gasoline sent to oil/water separators).
+Buckeye demonstrated they did not allow gasoline to be handled in a manner that would result in vapor release to the atmosphere for extended periods of time by implementing the measures cited under SC III.12 a. to III.12 d. (i.e. minimize gasoline spills, expeditious spill cleaning, use gasket-seals to cover all open containers when not in use, and minimize the amount of gasoline sent to oil/water separators).
 Each loading bay is equipped with an overflow detector level control system that shuts off product flow to the tanker when the tanker capacity reaches a specified level.
 The cited measures and additional controls are part of Buckeye's "Spill Prevention Control and Countermeasure Plan" (SPCCP).
 The SPCCP was last revised on May 23,2019.
-The table of content is attached in Appendix G. The full SPCCP is available to DEQ/AQD upon request.
+The table of content is in AQD files.
+The full SPCCP is available to AQD upon request.
+Appendix G includes samples of the checklists used by the operators when conducting SPCC inspections.
+The operators conduct a visual inspection around the terminal once a shift, at least twice a day.

-[SC III.13] - In compliance: Buckeye demonstrated they have developed written procedures (SPCCP) for the implementation of the control measures cited in SC III.
+Buckeye demonstrated they have developed written procedures (SPCCP) for the implementation of the control measures cited in SC III.
 12. In addition, the standard loading procedures at the terminal (which are posted and accessible in conspicuous location near the loading rack) include some of the cited measure dealing with spill prevention.
 Buckeye indicated that the procedures are also taught as part of the driver training program, all drivers are required to go through the procedures.
 The Loading Procedures are included in Appendix F.

-[SC III.14] - In compliance: If Buckeye needs to use the "permitted" portable VCU (PVCU) temporarily (i.e. for emergency situations or maintenance operations), Buckeye will operate

-EULOADRACK installing the PVCU within the location specified by the ROP (shaded area on the site plan, Appendix 9 of the ROP.
+If Buckeye needs to use the "permitted" portable VCU (PVCU) temporarily (i.e. for emergency situations or maintenance operations), Buckeye will operate EULOADRACK installing the PVCU within the location specified by the ROP (shaded area on the site plan, Appendix 9 of the ROP.
 At the time of the inspection Buckeye was not using a PVCU but they are aware of the approved location for the portable unit.
 The PVCU was last used in year 2014.